timothyas/sparc/README.md

 # Installation and Usage #

-SPARC can be build on either Stampede 2 (KNL) or on the ICES machines.
+SPARC can be built on either Stampede 2 (KNL) or on the ICES machines.
 To build on the ICES Machines first load gcc and boost module,

 >> module load gcc boost